DSMDesign/gdpr-cookie/README.md

 <?php require_once $_SERVER['DOCUMENT_ROOT'].'/scwCookie/output/scwCookie.php'; ?>
 ```

+4. Rename config.example.ini to config.ini

-4. Then open config.ini in your chosen editor and set the values to match your site configuration
+5. Then open config.ini in your chosen editor and set the values to match your site configuration

 Thats it, a window will now display in the footer of your site allowing people to manage the cookies you use.